Rasecninja/ardugame/Readme.txt

 =======================  == == ArduGame == == =========================

 * What is this repo?
-This is my little pet project that I called ArduGame (nothing to do with the Gabrini Araujo project)
+This is my little pet project that I called ArduGame, a bootleg version of Arduboy

 * What is this ArduGame project?
 This project is a ground up creation of a small 8 bit handheld game console using Arduino